kubernetes/enhancements/keps/sig-auth/1750-external-tls-certificate-authenticator/README.md

 ### Configuration

-Configuration of the both components (authentication provider and external plugin) is specified in the kubeconfig files as part of the user fields.
+Configuration of the both components (authentication provider and external plugin) can be specified in the kubeconfig files as part of the user fields.
 The authentication provider is responsible for reading the configuration from the kubeconfig file and exposing the configuration parameters to the external plugin.